christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 ...
 {% endhighlight PHP startinline %}

 By default it will wait a maximum of 5 seconds for the text.
-Additionally you can that limit by providing a second parameter: `->waitForText('Hello Dusk!', 1)`
+You can cahnge that limit by providing a second parameter: `->waitForText('Hello Dusk!', 1)`

+Beside text you can wait for other elements too:

+{% highlight PHP startinline %}
+<?php
+...
+// Wait for a selector
+$browser->waitFor('.selector');
+...
+// Wait for a selector to disapear
+$browser->waitUntilMissing('.selector');
+...
+// Wait for a text link
+$browser->waitForLink('Create');
+...
+{% endhighlight PHP startinline %}

 Furthermore you can wait for JavaScript conditions to "come true".